Building a Librarian with the Agent Kit

 Step 6: Put Human in the loop

-As our final node in this board, let's add Human.
-This node represents the user in the overall flow of the board.
+As our final component in this board, let's add Human.
+This component represents the user in the overall flow of the board.

 Now that we have results of the interview coming into Researcher and Librarian, let's make sure they are aware of what's happening.
 We'll tweak both Researcher and Summarizer persona to add an extra lines about information collected during the interview to the Persona.